rbaumier/init/README.md

   // create a package.json with folder name, license if specified
   package: {
     // path to predefined package.json file, if not specified (e.g. package: {}), a default will be created with
-    // folder as name, session user as author and license if specified.
+    // folder as name, session user as author and license (if specified).
     file: String
   }
 }